jswildcards/logicall/README.md

 ## Application Sign In Account

 In the admin web application, use `heavybutterfly271` for username and `password` for password.
 Go to driver page or customer page to get the corresponding username.
 The password for all accounts is `password`.

+Note that you cannot sign in an account for another role platform.
+For example, you cann sign in a `customer` account for `admin` web application.